LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Related Works

-Despite abundant customer interaction data, high-quality labels for such downstream tasks remain limited.
+Learning representations from structured event sequences~\cite{Udovichenko_2024, yeshchenko2022surveyapproacheseventsequence, system_call_sequences, Rare_Events, guo2020surveyvisualanalysisevent} remains a core challenge in industrial applications.
+Despite abundant customer interaction data, high-quality labels for event sequences in most typical downstream tasks (campaigning, churn prediction, etc.) remain limited~\cite{mollaev2025multimodalbankingdatasetunderstanding}.
 This shortage of timely supervision hinders the scalability of supervised learning in production settings.
 It highlights the need for self-supervised approaches to derive robust and semantically rich representations directly from raw behavioral sequences~\cite{gui2024survey}.
 Prevailing self-supervised approaches for modeling event sequences adopt such objectives as contrastive learning~\cite{babaev2022coles}, next-event prediction~\cite{skalski2023towards}, and latent sequence modeling techniques, e.g., Contrastive Predictive Coding (CPC)~\cite{oord2018representation}, aiming to capture temporal dependencies and user intent without relying on manual supervision.

-Recent advancements in Large Language Models (LLMs) offer new opportunities to enhance representation learning from event sequences.
+Appearance of LLMs offer new opportunities to enhance representation learning from event sequences.
 Trained on diverse and large-scale corpora, LLMs encode elements often implicit or absent in structured event datasets, e.g., rich semantic priors about behavioral patterns, temporal dynamics, and domain knowledge.
 Leveraging this external knowledge can significantly improve the quality of user representations, particularly in financial applications~\cite{ruan2024languagemodelingtabulardata}.
 Motivated by this potential, recent studies have explored adaptations of LLMs to structured data.
 For example, TALLRec~\cite{bao2023tallrec}, LLM-TRSR~\cite{zheng2024harnessing}, and HKFR~\cite{yin2023heterogeneous} transfer rich text understanding abilities of LLMs to recommender systems; TabLLM~\cite{hegselmann2023tabllm} targets tabular classification tasks; TEST~\cite{suntest} and Time-LLM~\cite{jintime} address time series; while ESQA~\cite{abdullaeva2024esqa} applies LLMs to event-sequence question answering.